Your most common EOFY questions, and answers

-The approaching closing of the financial year (EOFY) means many small business owners will be seeking the aid of an experienced accountant to ensure that they have their finances in good order.
-To help you make the most of the time you spend together, we’ve talked to two renowned small business accountants who shared their most common EOFY questions from clients, so you can get an idea of what to expect.
+The imminent final year of financial reporting (EOFY) means most small-scale business owners will be enlisting the services of a professional accountant to ensure your affairs are in the right place.
+To help you make most of your time with them, we’ve talked to two renowned small business accountants, who have shared their most common queries regarding EOFY with their clients, so you can get a head-start.

 Q. How do I claim my car?

-There’s more than one way.
-One method is to claim it as a kilometre allowance – that will reimburse the cost to your business , and is not a tax deductible benefit for you as an individual.
+There’s more than one method.
+One option would be to claim it as an allowance for kilometres – which covers the expense to your business and is not a tax deductible benefit for you as an individual.

-There are rules for keeping the keeping of a logbook.
-If you do have an account of your appointments and activities through your email, that may be sufficient to support your claim.
+There are some requirements for the keeping of a logbook.
+However, if there is an account of your appointments as well as your movements via email, that may suffice to prove your claim.

-Q. I’ve been earning an amount of money.
-Would it be worth purchasing a car at the end of the calendar year to lower tax?
+Q. I’ve been making quite a bit of money.
+Should I consider buying an automobile at the end of the year to save tax?

-When you are buying a car, the decision should be about cash flow instead of tax.
-You don’t get a real advantage by purchasing a vehicle right at the end of your trading year.
-You’re better off considering your cash flow prior to the time of year’s beginning in order to maximise the allowance for depreciation and interest.
+When you buy a vehicle, the decision should be about cash flow, not tax.
+You’ll not gain any benefit by buying a car near the end of the trading year.
+You should consider your cash flow at the time of year’s beginning to maximize your allowance for depreciation and interest.

 Q. I’ve got no cash.
-How can I cover my taxes?
+What can I do to make my payment for tax?

-It is necessary to sign some sort of payment arrangement.
-There are a few options to accomplish this.
-You can contact the tax department to arrange a payment plan however, interest will be charged and penalties are imposed in the event of a late payment.
+You’ll need to sign a type of payment agreement.
+There are a variety of ways to go about it.
+Contact the tax department to arrange a payment plan but interest is charged and you will be penalized in the event of a late payment.

-Another option is that you might approach businesses offering tax pooling.
-They’re able fund your tax payments by pooling them and the interest rate is often a lot less than that of the department responsible for tax.
-It’s also more flexible.
+You might approach businesses offering tax pooling.
+They’re able fund your tax payments via a pooling agreement and the interest rate is usually significantly lower than that of the department responsible for tax.
+They are also much more flexible.

-We generally suggest that clients set aside between 20 and 25 percent of their earnings to cover tax on income and GST, Accident Compensation Corporation (ACC) taxes and any other little surprises throughout the year.
+We usually recommend that our clients save between 20 and 25% of their annual turnover to cover tax on income and GST, Accident Compensation Corporation (ACC) taxes and any other little surprises throughout the year.

-It is true that the answer varies for each business owner , based on the industry, market and turnover.
+The answer is different for every business owner based on the industry, market and turnover.

-The simple response is yes.
-There’s an exemption that allows people with low value of inventory to estimate the stock they have on hand.
-If you’re in the business of selling things, it’s important to be aware of the number of items are available to sell.
+The short solution is yes.
+There is an exemption which permits those with lower values of stock to just estimate the amount of stock they have on hand.
+If you’re in the business of selling items, it’s smart to know exactly how many items you have in your inventory to sell.

 Q. Can I do my EOFY taxes myself?

-Sure, you can however, can you do it right?
-The software available today allows you to easily run a profit and loss, and then file a tax return with IRS.
-But it doesn’t tell you what you are allowed and should not claim, and does not look at your overall financial situation.
+Sure, you can but can you do it right?
+The software available today makes it easy to run the numbers of a profit and loss and file a return with the tax department.
+However, it doesn’t tell you what you are allowed and can’t claim, and it doesn’t take a closer analysis of your overall financial position.

-Do you want to do it right this tax season?
+Do you want to be sure you are doing it right this tax season?
 Talk to your accountant about making sure you’ve checked all the right boxes.

 Perth Unsecured Business Loans Services